 We found the clinic to have appropriate IPC processes in place.
 We noted that personal protective equipment (PPE) was used, available and changed appropriately between patients.
 Hand washing stations were available in all consultation rooms.
-The majority of equipment used was single use.
 Reusable equipment was found to have appropriate decontamination processes.
 Sharps bins were available and stored appropriately.
-There was a sufficient IPC policy in place.
+We found suitable arrangements in place with a waste carrier company.